 Foreclosed assets held for sale are initially recorded at the lower of cost and fair value less costs to sell.
 Cost comprises the balance of the loan at the date on which the Credit Union obtains title to the asset plus subsequent disbursements related to the asset, less any revenues or lease payments received.
 Foreclosed assets held for sale are subsequently valued at the lower of their carrying amount and fair value less costs to sell.
-Foreclosed assets are recorded in member loans receivable.
+Foreclosed assets are recorded in member loans receivable as outlined in Note 7.